top of page

 Thank you, sponsors: Sens.
 Orwall, Muzzall, Hasegawa, Lovelett, Nobles, Slatter

 Status: Inactive.
-This legislation was not scheduled for a vote in Ways & Means due to the high cost of implementation.
+This legislation did not progress due to the high cost of implementation.

 Position: Support